 Saw the commencement of the Aboriginal History and Connections Program at Homebush and the inaugural Sydney Dreaming Festival.

-Aboriginal stone artefacts and an axe-marked tree, used by Aboriginal people for hunting possums, was located within Newington Nature Reserve.
+Aboriginal stone artefacts and an axe-marked tree, used by Aboriginal people for hunting possums, were located within Newington Nature Reserve.
 This finding demonstrates the usage of the Sydney Olympic Park area by Aboriginal people both before and after the arrival of Europeans at Homebush Bay.